halannhile/destination-sharing-app/README.md

 ## Description:

-YourDestinations is an app that allows users to share their favorite destinations, and view other users' shared places.
+YourDestinations is an app that allows users to share their favorite destinations and view other users' shared places.

 ## Functionalities: